 A thermometer placed at chick level in the brooder.
 95 degrees is the ideal brooder temperature for the first week of the chicks’ lives.
 Then lower the brooder temperature by 5 degrees each week until they are fully feathered out (6-8 weeks).

 Food and water in containers that chicks can reach but not crawl into or spill.
+For more information on feed recommendations and requirements please read our Poultry Feed Guidelines.

 Upon the chicks’ arrival, carefully dip each chick’s beak in the drinking water to help them learn where their water source is located.
 Then let them explore their new home.
 They should start to eat and drink and will soon settle down for a rest.
 If the brooder is too cool, you will notice the chicks huddling together in a tight group directly under the heat source.
 Lower the lamp, increase the bulb wattage or make other adjustments necessary.
 If the chicks are too hot, they will try to get far away from the heat source and you may find them in far corners and avoiding the “spotlight."
 Raise the lamp, try a lower wattage bulb, or lower the temperature on the hover-type brooder.
 You want the chicks to spread out in an even pattern within the brooder.